FAQ

 Should I File A Claim?
 (Rates & Impact)

-Yes.
-The moment you formally open a claim, it is recorded in the C.L.U.E.
-(Comprehensive Loss Underwriting Exchange) database, which tracks your claims history for up to seven years.
-It stays on your record even if the claim is denied or the damage falls below your deductible (a $0 payout).
-This is why you should evaluate the damage against your deductible before calling your carrier.
+Yes - the moment you formally open a claim it is recorded in the C.L.U.E. database for up to seven years, even if the payout is $0.
+C.L.U.E.
+(Comprehensive Loss Underwriting Exchange) tracks every claim opened on your address.
+A denial, a withdrawal, or damage below deductible still creates a record.
+This is why you should evaluate damage against your deductible before calling your carrier.

-You should file a claim if the damage significantly exceeds your deductible, involves structural integrity, or would cause financial hardship to repair out of pocket.
-If you are unsure, you can have a licensed public adjuster assess the damage first.
-We offer a free claim review to help you determine if filing is in your best financial interest.
+File when the damage clearly exceeds your deductible, threatens structural integrity, or would cause financial hardship to repair out of pocket - otherwise consider passing.
+If you are unsure, a licensed public adjuster can assess the damage first and tell you whether filing makes financial sense.
+We offer a free claim review to help you decide.

 General Public Adjusting

-A public adjuster is a licensed insurance professional who represents policyholders - not insurance companies - in property damage claims.
-They inspect damage, prepare detailed estimates, review policies, and negotiate directly with insurance carriers to maximize settlements.
+A public adjuster is a state-licensed insurance professional who represents policyholders, not insurance companies, in property damage claims.
+They inspect damage, prepare detailed estimates, review policies, and negotiate directly with carriers to pursue the full settlement the policy provides.
 Public adjusters are licensed by state departments of insurance and must pass examinations and maintain continuing education.
 Learn more on our public adjusting page.

-The best time is before you file your claim, but we help at any stage: before filing (to ensure proper documentation), after a low offer (to negotiate for more), or after a denial (to reopen the claim).
-The sooner you involve us, the better - but it's never too late.
+The best time is before you file your claim, so the PA can document the loss properly from the first inspection - but we help at any stage.
+We engage before filing (proper documentation), after a low offer (to renegotiate), after a denial (to reopen the claim), or for a supplemental within statutory deadlines.
+The sooner you involve us, the higher the leverage, but it is rarely too late.

 Filing & Claims Process

-At minimum: your insurance policy declarations page, photos of all damage, a detailed description of what happened and when, and any correspondence from your carrier.
-We help gather everything - start with what you have and we'll guide you on the rest.
+At minimum: your policy declarations page, dated photos of all damage, a written description of what happened, and any carrier correspondence.
+Receipts for emergency repairs, mitigation invoices, and a sworn proof of loss (if requested) come later.
+We help you gather everything - start with what you have and we will guide you through the rest.

-A denial is not necessarily final.
-Common wrongful denial reasons include misapplication of exclusions, failure to investigate, and cause-of-damage disputes.
-We review denied claims, gather additional evidence, and resubmit.
-See our denied claims page for more.
+A denial is not final - common wrongful-denial reasons (misapplied exclusions, failure to investigate, cause-of-damage disputes) can be reversed with additional evidence and a written supplement.
+We review denied claims, request the carrier's complete claim file, gather independent inspection and engineering evidence as needed, and resubmit.
+See our denied claims page for the full process.

 Coverage & Policy

-Generally yes, if the damage was sudden and accidental - like a burst pipe or appliance failure.
-Most policies exclude gradual leaks, flood (requires separate policy), and maintenance issues.
-See our water damage claims page for details.
+Generally yes - if the damage was sudden and accidental, like a burst pipe or appliance failure, water damage is covered on most standard homeowner policies.
+Excluded: gradual leaks (the "continuous or repeated seepage" exclusion), flood (requires a separate NFIP or private flood policy), and maintenance-related decay.
+See our water damage claims page for the full coverage breakdown.

-It depends on the cause.
-Mold resulting from a covered water loss (like a burst pipe) is typically covered, though Texas policies often cap mold coverage at $25,000.
-Mold from neglect or maintenance is not covered.
+It depends on the cause - mold resulting from a covered water loss is typically covered, but mold from neglect or chronic moisture is excluded.
+Texas policies often cap mold coverage via a sub-limit endorsement (commonly $5,000 to $25,000 unless buy-back coverage was purchased).
+Florida treats mold similarly.
 See our mold damage page.

-This covers the cost of bringing your property up to current building codes during repairs.
-If your home was built under older codes, repairs may need to meet newer standards - and that extra cost is covered under ordinance and law (if your policy includes it).
+Ordinance and Law coverage pays the extra cost of bringing your property up to current building codes when repairing a covered loss.
+If your home was built under older codes, repairs may need to meet newer standards (impact-resistant glazing, code-compliant electrical, hurricane straps), and that incremental cost is covered under Ordinance and Law if your policy includes the endorsement.
+Most policies sub-limit this coverage; it is commonly underused on claims.

-A Cosmetic Damage Exclusion (CDE) is a policy endorsement that removes coverage for damage that affects only the appearance of a surface - typically metal roofing, metal wall panels, soft metals, or gutters - without impairing the material's function.
+A Cosmetic Damage Exclusion removes coverage only for damage that affects appearance without impairing function - both conditions must be true for the exclusion to apply.
+CDEs typically target metal roofing, metal wall panels, soft metals, and gutters.
 Representative language defines cosmetic loss as loss that "alters only the appearance of the property and does not result in the failure of the property to perform its intended function."
-Both conditions must be true for the exclusion to apply.
-The endorsement does NOT exclude all hail damage.
-If your claim was denied as cosmetic but the damage actually affects function (granule loss, fractured coatings, dented panels that no longer shed water, compromised seams), the classification is challengeable.
+If the damage affects function (granule loss, fractured coatings, dented panels that no longer shed water, compromised seams), the CDE classification is challengeable.
 Read our full guide: Hail Claim Denied as "Cosmetic Damage"?
 How to Prove Functional Damage.

-First, request the carrier's complete claim file in writing (estimate, inspection notes, photographs, engineering reports).
-Second, commission an independent inspection that documents functional damage: close-up photography with scale reference, granule-loss measurements against ASTM D3462 specifications, moisture scanning, and - for larger losses - a forensic roofing or engineering report.
-Third, submit a written supplement that directly addresses the carrier's stated basis for the CDE finding.
+Request the carrier's complete claim file, commission an independent inspection documenting functional damage, then submit a written supplement directly rebutting the CDE finding.
+The independent inspection should include close-up photography with scale, granule-loss measurements against ASTM D3462 specifications, moisture scanning, and a forensic roofing or engineering report for larger losses.
 If the supplement is rejected and the dispute is about amount of loss rather than coverage itself, consider invoking the appraisal clause.
 Review our Insurance Appraisal Guide and CDE denial guide.
-DCS offers free CDE denial audits; call 833-4UR-LOSS.
+DCS offers free CDE denial audits.

-No. A dent is cosmetic only when it does not impair the panel's function.
-A metal panel that no longer lies flat, no longer channels water correctly, has a fractured factory coating exposing substrate to corrosion, or has compromised seam integrity is functionally damaged - not cosmetic.
-Close-up photography, coating-fracture documentation, water-flow analysis, and manufacturer specifications are the evidence that reclassifies these dents as functional damage.
-Stone-coated steel and standing seam roofs are particularly susceptible to functional impairment from large hail even when the top-down view looks superficial.
+No - a dent is cosmetic only when it does not impair the panel's function; once function is impaired, it is functional damage and the CDE does not apply.
+A metal panel that no longer lies flat, no longer channels water correctly, has a fractured factory coating exposing substrate to corrosion, or has compromised seam integrity is functionally damaged.
+Close-up photography, coating-fracture documentation, water-flow analysis, and manufacturer specifications are the evidence that reclassifies these dents.
+Stone-coated steel and standing-seam roofs are particularly susceptible to functional impairment from large hail even when the top-down view looks superficial.

-Yes.
-Asphalt shingles rely on the granule layer to protect the asphalt mat from UV degradation.
-When hail impact dislodges enough granules to expose the mat, the shingle's functional lifespan is shortened.
-ASTM D3462 and manufacturer specifications define minimum granule coverage criteria.
-Measurable granule loss below those thresholds is functional damage and is not excluded by a Cosmetic Damage Exclusion.
+Yes - measurable granule loss below ASTM D3462 minimum coverage thresholds is functional damage and is not excluded by a Cosmetic Damage Exclusion.
+Asphalt shingles rely on the granule layer to protect the asphalt mat from UV degradation; when hail impact dislodges enough granules to expose the mat, the shingle's functional lifespan is shortened.
+Manufacturer specifications define minimum granule coverage.
 Granule volume collected from gutters and downspouts, combined with close-up photography of exposed mat areas, is strong evidence.

 Texas-Specific